Ventolin

 Is Ventolin a steroid?

-How should I dispose of my Ventolin inhaler?
+When should I replace my inhaler?

 Dr Kathryn Basford is a qualified GP who works as a GP in London, as well as with ZAVA.
 She graduated from the University of Manchester and completed her GP training through Whipps Cross Hospital in London.